John Numbers

-John 'Numbers' Goldberg is an American gamer known for winning the 2015 Nintendo World Championship and being the runner-up at the 2017 Nintendo World Championship.
+John Goldberg, better known professionally as John Numbers, is an American gamer known for winning the 2015 Nintendo World Championship and being the runner-up at the 2017 Nintendo World Championship.

+Nintendo World Championship

 Goldberg qualified for the 2015 Nintendo World Championships by receiving a score of 4.7 million on the NWC regional challenge at Best Buy in Long Island, NY.
 He returned for the 2017 NWC as one of the 13-and-older qualifiers after completing the GBA Bowser Castle 1 track in Mario Kart 7 with a time of 1:16.120.
 Goldberg received television coverage on Disney XD.